EanNewton/FamBot/README.md

 + [A Note on Users](#users)

 ## Packages <a name = "packages"></a>
-The backend makes heavy use of SQLite 3 via the SQLAlchemy project.
+The backend makes heavy use of SQLite 3 via the SQLAlchemy project to keep with the Reliable philosophy.

 The full list of external Python packages directly imported is:
 + [Pendulum](https://pendulum.eustace.io/)